pingcap/docs-cn/tools/lightning/errors.md

 **Solutions**:

-1. Increase the value of `max-open-engine` setting in `tikv-importer.toml`.
+1. Increase the value of `max-open-engines` setting in `tikv-importer.toml`.
 This value is typically dictated by the available memory.
 This could be calculated as:

-    Max Memory Usage ≈ `max-open-engine` × `write-buffer-size` × `max-write-buffer-number`
+    Max Memory Usage ≈ `max-open-engines` × `write-buffer-size` × `max-write-buffer-number`

-2. Decrease the value of `table-concurrency` + `index-concurrency` so it is less than `max-open-engine`.
+2. Decrease the value of `table-concurrency` + `index-concurrency` so it is less than `max-open-engines`.

-3. Restart `tikv-importer` to forcefully remove all engine files.
-This also removes all partially imported tables, thus it is required to run `tidb-lightning-ctl --error-checkpoint-destroy=all`.
+3. Restart `tikv-importer` to forcefully remove all engine files (default to `./data.import/`).
+This also removes all partially imported tables, thus it is required to clear the outdated checkpoints.

+    ```sh
+    tidb-lightning-ctl --config conf/tidb-lightning.toml --checkpoint-error-destroy=all
+    ```

 ## cannot guess encoding for input file, please convert to UTF-8 manually